A private monthly issue Est. 2026

 Each issue is properly typeset — masthead, numbered sections, a colophon — and lands in your own inbox during closed testing.

-• Written only from approved text — your notes, captions, voice transcript, or photo suggestions you accepted.
+• Written only from approved text — your notes, captions, voice transcript, or a photo starter note you used.

 • Numbered and dated like a real print run: Issue 05 of 12, May 2026.